victorclee/tovala-front-end/README.md

 Please use any toolkit(s) that you like in implementing this application, then put the application up on a server so that we can play with it “live”, and provide a link to download all of the code that you have written.
 Please document which browsers you have used to test your code.

 # Victor's documentation
+This is a Rails app because I'm deploying it on Heroku.

 Initial research:
 * SVG
 * SVG path